Want the perfect workout program?Take Quiz

 Muscles worked: Hamstring, Glutes, Low Back, Core, Forearms

-This is one of the best kettlebell squat variations for beginners and athletes who have trouble with the double KB front squat.
+The goblet squat is one of the best kettlebell squat variations for beginners and athletes who have trouble with the double KB front squat.

 The goblet squat is a full body muscle building exercise, with an obvious emphasis on the lower body.